 5. Explore opportunities

-Check out a few different mission agencies — they will all operate differently.
+Check out a few different cross-cultural mission agencies — they will all operate differently.
 See what opportunities are available.
 Where might you fit?

 6. Take a course

 A short course like MomentumYes or Kairos can help you understand the big picture of cross-cultural ministry around the world.
 Or start with a Mission & Me day for a relaxed look at what it means to be a missionary.
 Take a look at our events page to see when the next MomentumYes and Mission & Me events are.

 Some good training in theology and understanding the Bible is important, especially if you are thinking about longterm mission.
 WEC’s Cornerstone Centre in the Netherlands is a Bible college specifically designed to train you for mission.
 Check out our films with students who are now serving long-term.

 8. Learn a skill

 In some countries you have to take up employment, otherwise you will not be allowed to live there.
 Training and secular work experience can open doors for the gospel.
 So, if you’re interested in a specific part of the world, find out what skills and training would be useful for this location.